aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

    :class:`~pymatgen.io.vasp.inputs.Poscar` or :class:`~aiida.orm.StructureData` are also accepted input types.

 With the `POSCAR` data now being set we are already done with the structure setup for our calculation.
-Next we define the `INCAR` parameters for the calculation allowing for afull cell relaxation of the passed structure (i.e. `ISIF=3`).
+Next we define the `INCAR` parameters for the calculation allowing for a full cell relaxation of the passed structure (i.e. `ISIF=3`).
 As this is only a tutorial and not a serious calculation we, of course, want the calculation to finish quickly.
 Thus, a not very sophisticated force-convergence threshold of `EDIFFG=-0.1` is chosen for the tutorial.
 The expected input for the `INCAR` parameters is of type :class:`~aiida_cusp.data.VaspIncarData` and we can set it up by simply passing a dictionary containing the `INCAR` settings we want to apply for the calculation: